storm in late may, 2021

 –––

-Mark Johnson was born in New York City in 1964, and currently lives and works in New York and Portland, Maine.
-He received a BA from Oberlin College and an MA from New York University.
-His paintings and prints have been exhibited in solo and group exhibitions in the United States and abroad, including Planthouse Gallery (New York, NY), Susan Maasch Fine Art (Portland, ME) and the International Print Center New York.
-His work is included in the book, Color: A Workshop for Artists and Designers, by David Hornung.
-Mark also has an ongoing involvement in architecture, which includes designing and building a residential house and small cabins.
+His paintings and prints have been shown in the United States and abroad, including the 2025 Biennial at the Center for Maine Contemporary Art, Planthouse Gallery (New York, NY), Susan Maasch Fine Art (Portland, ME), and the Print Center New York.
+His work appears in Color: A Workshop for Artists and Designers by David Hornung.

 Artist Statement